Nub-programmer/TermFlow/README.md

 # TermFlow

-**TermFlow** is a production-grade, minimalist terminal productivity dashboard built entirely in Python using the [Textual](https://textual.textualize.io/) framework.
+**TermFlow** or Temrflow-cli ( command line interface) is a production-grade, minimalist terminal productivity dashboard built entirely in Python using the [Textual](https://textual.textualize.io/) framework.
 Designed for developers and terminal enthusiasts, it provides a distraction-free environment to manage your time and tasks.

 ## Features